braucalderon/coronaVirus/covid_connect/README.md

 ### `Challenges`
 <ul>
     <li>As I get more familiar with components in react and the manipulation of API's.
 I wanted to develop a website using real data.
-The struggles from fetching too much data to fetch the necessary it has been taking more of the time as I wanted to keep performance to the max.</li>
+The struggles from fetching too much data to fetch the necessary data have been taking more of the time as I wanted to keep performance to the max.</li>

 </ul>